lyashevska/ds-cr-slides/code_modularization/00_title.md

 <div>

-- Complexity remains low by design
+- Complexity remains low by design.
-- This creates space for scaling up
+- This creates space for scaling up.

 </div>